decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<Email>;
 }

-// Warning: (ae-forgotten-export) The symbol "EmoteADR74" needs to be exported by the entry point index.d.ts
-//
 // @alpha (undocumented)
-export type Emote = EmoteADR74;
+export type Emote = EmoteADR74 | EmoteADR287;

 // @alpha (undocumented)
 export namespace Emote {
     const // (undocumented)
     schema: JSONSchema<Emote>;
     const // (undocumented)
-    validate: ValidateFunction<EmoteADR74>;
+    validate: ValidateFunction<Emote>;
 }

+// Warning: (ae-forgotten-export) The symbol "BaseItem" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "EmoteADR287" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EmoteADR287 = BaseItem & (StandardProps | ThirdPartyProps) & {
+    emoteDataADR287: EmoteDataADR287;
+};

+// Warning: (ae-missing-release-tag) "EmoteADR74" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EmoteADR74 = BaseItem & (StandardProps | ThirdPartyProps) & {
+    emoteDataADR74: EmoteDataADR74;
+};

 // Warning: (ae-missing-release-tag) "EmoteCategory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "EmoteCategory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)